Morning: British Museum and Tate Modern

-With an amazing collection of seven million objects dating back as far as two million years, there's plenty to see at the British Museum.
+With an amazing collection of eight million objects dating back as far as two million years, there's plenty to see at the British Museum.
 Highlights include the Rosetta Stone, Parthenon sculptures and the Mummy of Katebet.
-Visit the British Museum website to see what activities and talks are taking place on the day of your visit.

-From Tate Modern, walk along the South Bank and over the Jubilee Walkway to Trafalgar Square, home to two of London's top galleries – the National Gallery and National Portrait Gallery.
-Explore the National Gallery's incredible collection of Western European paintings from the 13th to the 19th centuries.
+Explore the National Gallery's incredible collection of western European paintings from the 13th to the early 20th century.
 Highlights include paintings by Van Gogh, Botticelli, Da Vinci, Constable, Rubens, Vermeer and Cézanne.

 Evening: Whitechapel Gallery

 From central London, go off the beaten track and explore the vibrant art scene of east London.

 The Whitechapel Gallery, near Aldgate East Tube station, is the place to go to see contemporary and 20th-century art from around the world.
 Check out the Whitechapel Gallery events programme to see what's happening on the day you visit, including talks, film screenings and performances.

 Finish your day off with dinner at Townsend, a restaurant, cafe and wine bar, which serves a delicious menu of seasonal British produce.